 We are more stringent in our Warren-Sherman project.
 We say 100 percent of Warren-Sherman area residents will be employed first, before outsiders are.
-We did that because we felt it was an important commitment to the neighborhood.
+We did that because we felt it was an wouldn't be compatible with CETA-eligible employ es.